Leonardo at RIAT 2025

 This is only possible because of the skills and passion of the talented people who choose to work with us.

-At this year’s RIAT Techno Zone, visitors had the opportunity to meet some of our young engineers, hearing why they chose a career in STEM and learning about some of the technology behind many of the aircraft on display, through our hands-on interactive activities including:
+At this year’s RIAT Techno Zone, visitors will have the opportunity to meet some of our young engineers, hearing why they chose a career in STEM and learning about some of the technology behind many of the aircraft on display, through our hands-on interactive activities including:

 Flying Display